NewsLocal NewsKansasJohnson County

 KSHB 41 reporter Olivia Acree covers portions of Johnson County, Kansas, including Olathe and Lenexa.
 Share your story idea with Olivia.

-Johnson County leaders are looking decades ahead as development continues to spread to rural areas, especially near the Panasonic site in De Soto.
+Johnson County leaders are looking decades ahead as development continues to spread to rural areas, especially near the Panasonic electric vehicle battery plant in De Soto.

-The county board recently adopted a road network plan that could reshape how people move through the rural parts of the county.
-The plan is a recommendation, not a construction schedule, but it identifies which rural roads could need to be expanded to keep up with development pushing to the west.
+The county board recently adopted a road network plan that could reshape how people move through rural parts of the county.
+The plan is a recommendation, not a construction schedule, but it identifies which rural roads would need to be expanded to keep up with development pushing west.

-This means some roads might go from two lanes to four in the future, and other roads may open for the first time ever.
+This means some roads might go from two lanes to four in the future, and other roads may open for the first time.

 For more than 80 years, much of this land was cut off from the public.
 The roads behind the gates haven't been open to the public since 1941, when the Sunflower Army Ammunition Plant opened.

-“Those are all existing roads that were there before the Sunflower Army ammunition plant existed.
-A lot of those were identified as needing to be reconnected for connectivity to the businesses park,” said Lee Kellenberger, Interim Public Works Director.
+“Those are all existing roads that were there before the Sunflower Army Ammunition Plant existed.
+A lot of those were identified as needing to be reconnected for connectivity to the business park,” said Lee Kellenberger, interim Public Works director.

 Lee Kellenberger